The RCPACAP board

 He is also a senior lecturer at the University of Queensland, a board member of the Haemophilia Foundation Queensland and a member of the Pathology Clinical Committee of the Medicare Benefits Schedule Review Taskforce.

-Dr Beverley Rowbotham
+A/Prof Beverley Rowbotham

 MBBS (Hons 1) MD FRACP FRCPA GAICD